JWalshe86/Mickey-Mouse-Memory-Game/README.md

   animation: horizontal-shaking .35s 0s 5;
 }

+## Unsolved bugs

+- On hard mode the counter continues to deplete if the same card is clicked twice.

 # Deployment

 The site was deployed on github pages from the outset.
 [Live site here](https://jwalshe86.github.io/Mickey-Mouse-Memory-Game/)